sreekuttysanthosh/github-final-project/README.md

-# Simple Interest Calculator

-## Description
+# This is the README.md file for the **github-final-project**

-This project provides a simple Bash script to calculate simple interest based on the principal amount, annual rate of interest, and time period.
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

-## Features
+Input:
+   p, principal amount
+   t, time period in years
+   r, annual rate of interest
+Output

-- Calculates simple interest
+   simple interest = p*t*r/100
-- Easy-to-use Bash script
-- Beginner-friendly example
-- Open source project

-## Input:
-- Principal
-- Rate
-- Time

-## Formula

-Simple Interest = (Principal × Rate × Time) / 100

 ## Author